Women's suffrage in Ecuador: Attempted Abolition

 During the writing of the Constitution of Ecuador in 1937, Luis Felipe Borja, an Ecuadorian lawyer, proposed that explicit recognition of women’s suffrage be eliminated, claiming that it should be defined in electoral law and that citizenship was not solely defined by the right to vote.
 José María Velasco Ibarra opposed this argument and other attempts to reduce the electoral register in the Constitution.
 Borja argued that letting women vote was the same as allowing a priest to vote.

 Borja’s stance was strongly rejected in the liberal circles of Guayaquil, although it was supported in Quito, with many writers and thinkers pointing out women’s lack of autonomy as a reason to forbid them from voting.
 Some notably liberal women also expressed a desire to restrict women’s suffrage.
 For example, during a public debate, the feminist Rosa Borja de Ycaza, argued that the right to vote was not that important and that “women’s suffrage, without any civic knowledge, only serves as a blind instrument in the greater national context.”

 The electoral law finally withdrew restrictions on women’s suffrage and the authorities proclaimed that women could continue voting freely.

+Women's Political Participation

+Following the precedent set by Matilde Hidalgo regarding women's suffrage, several women from Ecuador’s coastal region began participating in electoral processes.
+In the canton elections of December 1924, a woman was elected as an alternate councilor of Guayaquil.
+However, the Julian Revolution the following year dissolved the newly elected municipal councils.
+In light of this, the Provisional Government Junta appointed the educator Amarilis Fuentes as councilor of Guayaquil in August 1925, making her the first Ecuadorian woman to hold a city council position.

+In the 1930 elections, with women’s suffrage already guaranteed, Matilde Hidalgo and Bertha Valverde were elected as councilors of Machala and Guayaquil, respectively, becoming the first Ecuadorian women elected to public office.
+That year, 9,600 women registered to vote in the Sierra region and 2,455 in the Coastal region (including 56 from Machala and 770 from Guayaquil).
+Two years later, the total number of registered women had risen to 24,610—representing 12% of the electorate.

+As of 2020, only six women had run as presidential candidates in Ecuador: Rosalía Arteaga and María Eugenia Lima in the 1998 elections, Ivonne Baki in the 2002 elections, Cynthia Viteri in the 2006 and 2017 elections, and Martha Roldós and Melba Jácome in the 2009 elections.